architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/activities.rst

 Planning event
 ---------------

-* Duration: 1 - 4 hours.
+* Duration: 1 - 2 hours.
-* Frequency: After every block of work (sprint) (max of 1 month)
+* Frequency: After every block of work (sprint, bi-weekly)
 * Scope: Define what user stories should go in the next block of work (sprint).
-These stories are attached to a new time-bounded milestone
+  These stories are attached to a new time-bounded milestone.
+User stories are taken from the Product Backlog and moved to the Sprint Backlog and assigned to a member of the Development team.
+Each User story has a time estimate.

 Attendees: Scrum Master, Product Owner, Product Sponsor, and Development Team.

 Daily stand-up